uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/glossary.rst

     Contiguous data
         Data that are stored as one contiguous memory block.
-One of the characteristics of a :term:`data format`.
+One of the characteristics of a :capterm:`data format`.

     Data format
         Representation of the internal structure of the data.